beenotung/ts-liveview/README.md

 # ts-liveview

-> ts-liveview helps to deliver fast and interactive user interface directly from the node.js server.
+> ts-liveview helps to deliver fast and interactive user interface directly from node.js server.

 _(Without MBs of javascript to be downloaded and executed on the client side.)_